-As computing technology continues to evolve, so will hacking and the infiltration tools accessible to cyber criminals, whether low-skilled script kiddies or elite hackers.
-Steve Taylor, contributer to Forbes.com, reports that “from 2013 to 2015 the cyber crime costs quadrupled, and it looks like there will be another quadrupling from 2015 to 2019.
+As computing technology continues to evolve, so will hacking and the infiltration tools accessible to cybercriminals, whether low-skilled script kiddies or elite hackers.
+Steve Taylor, contributor to Forbes.com, reports that “from 2013 to 2015 the cybercrime costs quadrupled, and it looks like there will be another quadrupling from 2015 to 2019.
 Juniper research recently predicted that the rapid digitization of consumers’ lives and enterprise records will increase the cost of data breaches to 2.1 trillion globally by 2019.”

 To protect yourself, Anthillonline.com recommends having Internet security in place on all computer devices, limiting users, and utilizing strong passwords.
 They also suggest that “giving up administrator privileges is a simple way to remove 90% of the risk of malware.”